G94/People-Counter-app-openvino/README.md

 ## Assess Model Use Cases
 Some of the potential use cases of the people counter app are preventing people to get too close to each other:
-1. This year we have been hit by a pandmic scenario, so using a camera to warn people to hold distance from each other in massive centers is critic, it will also help in:
+1. This year we have been hit by a pandemic scenario, so using a camera to warn people to hold distance from each other in massive centers is critic, it will also help in:

 - Fullfill protocols of health security for any stablishment.
 - Protect people from getting covid19 on their systems.